marknguyen02/license_plate_recognition/README.md

 ## Notes

-* Current version is optimized for Vietnamese license plates, extensible to other formats.
+* Current version is optimized for **Vietnamese license plates**, extensible to other formats.
 * For access to the full dataset or detailed methodology, please contact me.

 ---